The Gold Standard is a workplace- based program that focuses on lowering the risk of cancer.

 During his years as clinical director, Dr. Curt led the intramural program at NCI increasingly towards translational research involving new therapeutic modalities including anti-cancer drugs, immunotoxins, and vaccines.
 He was awarded the Outstanding Service Medal of the U.S. Public Health Service in 1992.

 Dr. Curt joined AstraZeneca Oncology in 2002 as Senior Director and Alliance Manager for the National Institutes of Health.
-Under his leadership, AstraZeneca has forged important new partnerships with NIH in cancer drug development and cancer prevention and treatment.
-He is now US Medical Science Lead for Emerging Products, AstraZeneca Oncology and in the lead clinical for US Strategic Alliances.
+Under his leadership, AstraZeneca has forged important new partnerships with NCI in cancer drug development in cancer prevention and treatment including novel-novel combinations.
+He has served as US Medical Science Lead for Strategic Alliances, Physician Lead for the US Oncology Phase 1 Team, and US Group Director for late stage drug strategy in Global Medicines Development.
+He is now Executive Director for External Relations in US Medical Affairs.